Starting Plants Indoors From Seeds

 To transplant, carefully dig up the small plants with a clean knife, spatula or plant label.
 Let the group of seedlings fall apart and pick out individual plants.
 Occasionally, if seedlings have been too close, they are difficult to separate.
 Gently ease them apart in small groups, which will make it easier to separate individual plants.
 Avoid tearing roots in the process.
 Handle small seedlings by their leaves; small, thin stems break easily.

 After filling a container (pack or pot) with moist potting medium, poke a hole into it with a clean dibble (fingers also work well).
 Make the hole deep enough that the seedling can be put at the same depth it was growing in the seed flat.
 The size of the container usually is dictated by the size of the mature transplant.
 Small plants or slow growers are usually transplanted into bedding plant packs containing small individual cells.
 Rapid-growing, large seedlings should be planted individual pots.
 After planting, gently firm the medium and water.
 If seeds were sown in individual peat pots or pellets, thin them to one seedling at this time rather than transplanting them.

-Keep newly transplanted seedlings shaded for a few days, or place them under fluorescent lights.
+Keep newly transplanted seedlings shaded for a few days, or place them under artificial lighting.
 Keep them away from heat sources or other conditions that would cause rapid water loss.
 Continue watering and fertilizing as was done in the seed flats.